Pontryagin-Guided Policy Optimization for Merton's Portfolio Problem: Gradient-Based Algorithm for Stationary Point Convergence

 \subsection{Adjoint-Based Regularization for Pontryagin Alignment}

-In Section~\ref{sec:discrete_algo}, we discussed how to obtain online estimates of the adjoint variable \(\lambda\) and \(\partial_x \lambda_k\) and thus derive the \emph{Pontryagin-optimal} consumption and investment at each time step.
+Previously, we discussed how to obtain online estimates of $\lambda_{k}$ and $\partial_{x}\lambda_{k}$ and thus derive the Pontryagin-optimal consumption and investment at each time step.
 In the Merton problem, for example, one obtains